Doprez/Doprez.Stride/README.md

 ## ScriptComponent

  - DeltaTime() a faster way to get delta time.
+ - GetCamera() Gets the camera with the name main in the Scene
+ - GetCamera(name) Gets the camera with a custom name in the Scene
+ - GetFirstCamera() Gets the first camera available in the GraphicsCompositor

 ## PhysicsComponent

- - All a WIP as they dont seem to consitantly work.
+ - All WIP as they dont seem to consitantly work.

+## Game

+- FPS() a quick way to get FPS